 Steven G. Brandl, PhD

-Dr. Steven G. Brandl teaches numerous graduate and undergraduate courses including criminal investigation, police administration, and issues in police practice and policy.
+Dr. Steven G. Brandl taught numerous graduate and undergraduate courses including criminal investigation, police administration, and issues in police practice and policy.

 - Ph.D., Social Science, Michigan State University, 1991

 - M.S., Criminal Justice, Michigan State University, 1988